Responsive Image Techniques & Resources

 img { display: block; border: 0; max-width: 100%; }

-But the problem is that when we have fixed width/height attributes the width is flexible, yet our height will remain static.
-So your images will stretch and shrink horizontally but not vertically.
+But the problem is that when we have fixed width/height attributes, the width is flexible, yet our height will remain static.
+So, your images will stretch and shrink horizontally but not vertically.
 You can fix this by adding height: auto; into your CSS properties.

 iPhone 4S black yellow case

 Notice how this method does not require any JavaScript or external 3rd party resources.
-If you need any code snippet to keep handy, save this one under responsive images.
+If you need any code snippets to keep handy, save this one under responsive images.
 I have this running on most of my responsive web projects and have not seen any bugs in Firefox, Chrome, or Internet Explorer.

 Open Source Alternatives